Gatling gun: History

+United States and South America

 The US Army adopted Gatling guns in several calibers, including .42 caliber, .45-70, .50 caliber, 1 inch, and (M1893 and later) .30 Army, with conversions of M1900 weapons to .30-03 and .30-06.
 The .45-70 weapon was also mounted on some US Navy ships of the 1880s and 1890s.

-British manufacturer James George Accles, previously employed by Colt 1867–1886, developed a modified Gatling gun circa 1888 known as the Accles Machine Gun.
-Circa 1895 the American Ordnance Company acquired the rights to manufacture and distribute this weapon in the Americas.
+The British manufacturer James George Accles, previously employed by Colt 1867–1886, developed a modified Gatling gun circa 1888 known as the Accles Machine Gun.
+Circa 1895, the American Ordnance Company acquired the rights to manufacture and distribute this weapon in the Americas.
 It was trialed by the US Navy in December 1895, and was said to be the only weapon to complete the trial out of five competing weapons, but was apparently not adopted by US forces.

-American Civil War and the Americas

 The Gatling gun was first used in warfare during the American Civil War.
 Twelve of the guns were purchased personally by Union commanders and used in the trenches during the Siege of Petersburg, Virginia (June 1864—April 1865).
 Eight other Gatling guns were fitted on gunboats.
 The gun was not accepted by the American Army until 1866 when a sales representative of the manufacturing company demonstrated it in combat.

 On July 17, 1863, Gatling guns were purportedly used to overawe New York anti-draft rioters.
 Two were brought by a Pennsylvania National Guard unit from Philadelphia to use against strikers in Pittsburgh.

-Gatling guns were famously not used at the Battle of the Little Bighorn, also known as "Custer's Last Stand", when Gen. George Armstrong Custer chose not to bring Gatling guns with his main force.
+Gatling guns were famously not used at the Battle of the Little Bighorn, also known as "Custer's Last Stand," when General George Armstrong Custer chose not to bring Gatling guns with his main force.

-In April 1867, a Gatling gun was purchased for the Argentine Army by minister Domingo F. Sarmiento under instructions from president Bartolomé Mitre.
+In April 1867, a Gatling gun was purchased for the Argentine Army by Interior Minister Domingo F. Sarmiento under instructions from President Bartolomé Mitre.

 Captain Luis Germán Astete of the Peruvian Navy took with him dozens of Gatling guns from the United States to Peru in December 1879 during the Peru-Chile War of the Pacific.
 Gatling guns were used by the Peruvian Navy and Army, especially in the Battle of Tacna (May 1880) and the Battle of San Juan (January 1881) against the invading Chilean Army.